 So how do things add up?
 Which of the two cameras – the Panasonic GH4 or the Panasonic GX85 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DMC-GH4: